-Transition to Safe Harbor 401(k) or 403(b) Plans.
-Employers may now terminate a SIMPLE IRA plan at any time during the year and replace it with a safe harbor 401(k) or 403(b) plan.
-Notice 2024-02 indicates that the establishment of a safe harbor 401(k) or 403(b) plan is considered an exception to the exclusive plan rule.
+Transition to Safe Harbor 401(k) Plans.
+Employers may now terminate a SIMPLE IRA plan at any time during the year and replace it with a safe harbor 401(k) plan.
+Notice 2024-02 indicates that the establishment of a safe harbor 401(k) plan is considered an exception to the exclusive plan rule.